 Villain Has a Point: Dr. Zero is right when he says that Tail's father won the throne by cheating; he had defeated the King, but was attacked and left for dead, leaving the royal family to claim the title.

 Villain with Good Publicity: Played with in the first game.
 Miss Amron, the Legend6 and a TV idol, uses TV to hypnotize her viewers into loving her.
 When the broadcast ceases, however, she becomes unpopular.

-Woman Behind the Man: Circe apparently kicked the crap out of Knives in a Robopon battle at some point after he got his title as Master.
-Meaning that SHE'S the one you have to fight to get the rank.
-And she will NOT just give it to you.
+The Woman Behind the Man: Circe apparently kicked the crap out of Knives in a Robopon battle at some point after he got his title as Master, rendering him mute and giving her the title.